hturnbull93/portfolio/README.md

 Went through and replaced a tags and Link components with SmartLinks where appropriate.
 This broke some tests so fixed those.

+### Linking to Projects

+Wrote a test that Navbar should render a Link to Projects.
+Red.

+- Added a Link to Projects.

+Green.

+For now, as the individual project pages are not yet implemented, I removed the link to read more and suspended the test.
+Also updated the snapshots.

 <!-- Links -->

 [harryturnbull.com]: https://harryturnbull.com/